Starting a new business

 - Hit publish

-Make your site live, and tell everyone about it: email customers and contacts.
-See if there are any local directories your site could be added to.
-Ask relevant business associates to link to you.
+Make your site online and let everyone know about it: send out emails to your customers and connections.
+Check to see if there are any local directories where your website could be listed.
+Request that relevant business contacts link to you.

 What goes on a website?